-As a manufacturer, distributor or wholesaler, how do you make sure you are gaining that competitive edge?
-In today's market one way is by being a disruptive force in digital commerce.
-With many ways to approach a build out of your digital commerce ecosystem, the two main goals should be around keeping customers pleased and efficient operations which will in turn aid you in standing out as a digital commerce disruptor.
-With many e-commerce technology providers now supporting stronger integration through API layers it opens up many new options for building out technology roadmaps and ecosystems, including microservices and “headless commerce”.
-B2B must review the options in order to make an educated decision on what is likely going to work best for their environment and customers now, and keep options open for the years ahead.
-How do you start this process and how can you ensure you have a clear path going forward in order to be a B2B digital commerce disruptor?
+As a manufacturer, distributor, or wholesaler, how do you make sure you are gaining that competitive edge?
+In today's market, one way is by being a disruptive force in eCommerce.
+With many ways to approach a build-out of your eCommerce ecosystem, the two main goals should be around keeping customers pleased and efficient operations which will in turn aid you in standing out as a digital commerce disruptor.

 At the end of the day being a B2B digital commerce disruptor is all about creating experiences that delight your buyers and bring results.
 Having a clear sense of your current state, a strong strategy and execution plan will help you deliver on this.
 Customers still like personal service from sales reps, but the digital aspect is crucially important in order to keep their loyalty and be able to compete in today’s market.
 Commerce in the digital age requires companies to continuously innovate in order to keep pace and dominate the competition.
 Modern commerce systems must delight customers, empower employees, automate operations, and deliver strategic advantage and convenience to the people who use them.

-Keep reading on the topic of B2B digital disruption by downloading our B2B Mobile Insight, which which provides in depth information regarding leveraging mobile-first features, progressive web apps, native mobile apps, and user experience best practices for B2B mobile.
+Keep reading on the topic of B2B digital disruption by downloading our B2B Mobile Insight, which provides in-depth information regarding leveraging mobile-first features, progressive web apps, native mobile apps, and user experience best practices for B2B mobile.